worldtoscreen/stealthlex/info.md

 Showcase; https://streamable.com/zj3snh

-# If you crash pleease drag the missing DLL's into your system32 folder, I'm working on a fix for this
+# If you crash please drag the missing DLL's into your system32 folder, I'm working on a fix for this

 ## Discord Server: https://discord.gg/stealthlex